yuxi-liu-wired/mc-aixi-ctw/README.md

 #### Authors

-This is a group project during Australian National University, 2019 Semester 2.
+This is a group project for [COMP4620: Advanced Topics in Artificial Intelligence, in Australian National University, 2019 Semester 2](https://archive.is/egsGB).
+The group started with six people but two dropped out half-way through.
+The remaining four people contributed roughly equally.

--   Andrew Tanggara: agent
--   Yuxi Liu: agent
--   Yan Yang: CTW
--   Jiayan Liu: CTW
--   Changle Ye: environment
--   Wenxi Wu: environment

 #### File structure

 -   `pyaixi`: Python code that implements AIXI.
--   `report`: LaTeX and images that are used to generate the report.
+-   `report`: LaTeX and images that are used to generate the final report.
--   `AIXI-MC-CTW.pdf`: Assignment document.
+-   Folders that end in `conf`: Configuration files used in testing the agent.